-Student Information: Name of student: St tudent #: Address: G rade level: Name of parent: Phone number: Basis for Fee Waiver: Please check the eligibility that applies: (only 1 is needed) Verification to submit: 1.
-Family receives TANF/FEP/SNAP (Temporary Assistance For Needy Families or Family Employment Program)(Financial Assistance or Food Stamps) (Supplemental Nutrition Assistance Program) benefit verification from the Utah Department of Workforce Services for the period for which the fee waiver is sought which may be in the form of an electronic screenshot of eligibility determination or status.
-Student receives Supplemental Security Income (SSI, QUALIFIED CHILD WITH DISABILITIES) benefit verification documents from the Social Security Administration.
+Name of student:S Address: tudent #: School: Name of parent: Phone number: Basis for Fee Waiver: Please check the eligibility that applies: (only 1 is needed) Verification to submit: Family receives - Temporary Assistance for Needy Families (TANF), Family Employment Program (FEP), or Supplemental Nutrition Assistance Program (SNAP) benefit verification from the Utah Department of Workforce Services for the period for which the fee waiver is sought which may be in the form of an electronic screenshot of eligibility determination or status.
+Student receives Supplemental Security Income (SSI) for a qualified disability (fees waived for student with disability onl benefit verification documents from the Social Security Administration.
 3. Student qualifies for McKinney-Vento. verified through the district or charters McKinney-Vento Liaison.
-Student is in Foster Care (under Utah or local governmental supervision) the youth in care required intake form and school enrollment letter, provided by a case worker from the Utah 5.
+4. Student is in Foster Care (under Utah or local governmental supervision) the youth in care required intake form and school enrollment letter, provided by a case worker from the Utah 5.
 Student is in State Custody Division of Child and Family Services or the Utah Juvenile Justice Department.
-Student is eligible based on family/household income verification.
-Total Household Members: Total Houshold Income: \$ family income verification in the form of income statements, pay stubs, or tax returns.
-(Please complete page 2.)
-Please note: The school may require you to provide verification of e form when you give this application to your school.
-The only excepti If none of the above apply but you wish to apply for fee waivers be state the reason(s) for the request: on is eligibility for McKinney-Vento.
-Decause of other extenuating circumstances, please (Please attach an additional page if needed.)
-Please give this application to the Principal/School Director or Sc payments will be suspended until the school has decided if your given notice of the decision.
-If your student is eligible for a waive agree to an installment payment plan, or sign an IOU in place of a student is eligible for fee waivers.
-You will then be r, the school cannot require you to complete service, a waiver.
-I HEREBY CERTIFY THAT THE INFORMATION AND ATTACHED DOCUCORRECT TO THE BEST OF MY KNOWLEDGE AND BELIEF.
-JMENTATION I HAVE PROVIDED IS TRUE AND DATE: PARENT'S SIGNATURE: Revised February 2023 Utah State Board of Education School Fees Team ADA Compliant 2/13/2023 Utan State Board of Education School Fees learn Table of Contents
+6. Student is eligible based on family/household income verification.
+Provide summary of income on page 2. family income verification in the form of pay stubs or tax returns.
+If none of the above apply but you wish to apply for fee waivers because of the request in the box below: f other extenuating circumstances, please state the reason(s) for Submit completed application and verification documents to Administrator . the school's Principal/School Director or School Fee I HEREBY CERTIFY THAT THE INFORMATION AND ATTACHED DO CORRECT TO THE BEST OF MY KNOWLEDGE AND BELIEF.
+Date: Parent's Signature: OCUMENTATION I HAVE PROVIDED IS TRUE AND Revised March 202